bradleyq/light_painter/README.md

 ## Overview
 **NOT COMPATIBLE WITH PREVIOUS VERSION!!!
 DO NOT LOAD OLD LIGHTS WITH THE NEW LIGHT PAINTER!!!**
-This is a dev build so things might and will be broken.
 Screen space point lights using MC's exposed transparency shaders.
 Requires "Fabulous" graphics setting.

 ### What it does:
 - dynamic placable lights of any hue and any brightness